zhaojinmiaomiaomiao/PAL/README.md

 ## 🔥 News
 -2026.07 🌸🌸 We have adapted more methods in the **PAL framework**.
 We will continue to adapt to more networks, so stay tuned!
+-2026.02 🌟🌟 To facilitate communication and resolve issues encountered during the use and expansion of the PAL framework, we have created a [WeChat group](https://github.com/YuChuang1205/PAL/blob/main/README_EN_WeChat.md).
 -2025.12 🌟🌟 We have updated the paper (**PAL**) version on arivx.
 -2025.06 🎉🎉 The paper (**PAL**) have been accepted by **ICCV 2025**.
 -2025.03 🌟🌟 We have released the **Complete Code**.